Cardinals vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Hunter Renfroe has seven doubles, seven home runs, 11 walks and 20 RBI (28 total hits).
+- Hunter Renfroe has recorded 29 hits with seven doubles, seven home runs and 11 walks.
+He has driven in 20 runs.

 Renfroe Recent Games